zettajs/zettajs.github.io/reference/_posts/2014-06-24-JavaScript-Apps.md

 description: Reference docs for zetta apps
 ---

+>Note: This topic has been relocated to the [Zetta doc wiki](https://github.com/zettajs/zetta/wiki/Apps), the new home for all Zetta documentation.
+Please bookmark the [doc wiki](https://github.com/zettajs/zetta/wiki) for future reference.

 ### Zetta JavaScript Apps

 Zetta apps are exported module functions, and differ from Drivers and Scouts.